 31 Jan The Unique Charm of Brighton in Winter

-I arrived in Brighton under a grey and rainy sky, so to speak not the most favorable conditions for a first visit to a new place, even less a seaside resort.
-Notwithstanding, as soon as the bus who drove me from Gatwick Airport entered the city, my first thought was: ‘How pretty!’.
+I arrived in Brighton under a gloomy sky, the rain lashing against the bus’ window.
+Not the most favorable conditions for the first visit to a new place, even less a seaside resort, and in winter.
+Notwithstanding, as soon as the bus driving me from Gatwick Airport entered the city, my first thought was: ‘How pretty!’

 Luckily, the rain did not last long, and the last day I was even blessed by a ray of sunshine!